rhietala/raspi-ruuvitag/README.md

 ## httpserver.py

-Simple HTTP server that serves data from ruuvitags as JSON.
+Simple HTTP server that serves data from RuuviTags as JSON.

-Ruuvitag MAC addresses have to be manually configured in `ruuvitags.json`.
+RuuviTag MAC addresses have to be manually configured in `ruuvitags.json`.

 It has two routes: